elainedcb/airwallex-qa-challenge/apiTests/README.md

 1.  _config_ - This folder contains the environment and setup file for global variables.
 2.  _data_ - This is where the scenarios json file are located for use in testing generated from the data generator runner (dataGenerator)
+3.  _findings_ - All recorded defects, observations or suggestions are in this folder
-3.  _methods_ - This folder contains the helper methods and other common methods that are utilised across the tests.
+4.  _methods_ - This folder contains the helper methods and other common methods that are utilised across the tests.
-4.  _mochawesome-report_ - This folder is automatically generated whenever tests are completed.
+5.  _mochawesome-report_ - This folder is automatically generated whenever tests are completed.
 This contains the test reports.
-5.  _test_ - This folder contains all the automated test cases
+6.  _test_ - This folder contains all the automated test cases

 ## Adding new environment